kristianeschenburg/kristianeschenburg.github.io/_posts/2019-8-27-dose-response.md

 This is where my limited domain knowledge comes at a cost -- I'm not sure if the biomarkers I've chosen (i.e. incremental **ec** values) are actually biologically relevant.
 The point, however, is that each biomarker yields a different AUC, which theoretically shows that the Cases and Controls can be differentially distinguished, depending on which biomarker we choose to examine.
 In this case, **ec10** has the most discriminative diagnostic power.

 Something I did wonder about while exploring this data was how dependent the ROC curves and AUC statistics are on sample size.
-Previously, I'd looked at rates of convergence of various estimators -- the AUC should also theoretically show some convergence to a "true" value as $n$ increases -- but I'm not sure if it follows any sort of relevant distribution.
+Previously, I'd looked at rates of convergence of various estimators -- the AUC should also theoretically show some convergence to a "true" value as $$n$$ increases -- but I'm not sure if it follows any sort of relevant distribution.
 I imagine the AUC is domain-dependent, in that it depends on the distribution of the biomarker of interest?
 Might be a good idea for another post...

 Cheers.